 - Payment of the Guia de Recolhimento da União – GRU, available on the website of the Federal Police.

-Access the website and follow these steps:
+To generate the GRU, access the website and follow these steps :

 - Select the link GRU > Estrangeiros/Imigração > 3.
 Pessoas e Entidades Estrangeiras;